What You Should Know

 - If you would prefer to register and fundraise offline, please complete your registration form before heading to the park.
 Forms are available at the registration desk on January 1st but the process is much quicker if you fill it out in advance.

 2. Ask friends and family to support your dip with donations (minimum $20 donation to receive a tax receipt).
-Every $100 in collected donations will get you 1 ballot for our prize draws, plus the individual who raises the most money will win a grand prize.
-The more you raise, the more chances you have to win prizes courtesy of Shoppers Drug Mart at Third Line & Dundas in Oakville.
+Every $100 in collected online donations* will get you 1 ballot for our Grand Prize Draw for a Brosmer Power Lift Recliner courtesy of Rooms to Grow, plus the individual who raises the most money will win a grand prize courtesy of Shoppers Drug Mart at Third Line & Dundas in Oakville.

 3. Grab a friend to be your spotter and arrive at Coronation Park in Oakville by 1pm to ensure you have time to find parking and check in at the registration desk.
 There is limited parking at Coronation Park so please consider taking the free Stock Transportation shuttle bus leaving from South Oakville Centre (formerly Hopedale Mall) 1515 Rebecca St. in Oakville.
 Please park near The Beer Store